AvolitesLtd/TitanManual/docs/titan-basics/titan-simulator.md

 - Capture visualiser requires a capable graphics card.
 If you have problems with Capture,
   ensure you have installed the latest drivers for your graphics card from the manufacturer.

-Simply download and run the **Titan PC Suite** installer from the Avolites website.
+Simply download and run the <strong>Titan PC Suite</strong> installer from the Avolites website.
 The first time you run the Editor you will need to [license the software](../system-settings/recovering-reinstalling-the-console.md#software-licensing) to the AvoKey; follow the instructions given on screen by the
 Authenticator system.